 Some wells do not show the same sharp decline as this example.
 Other wells decline more rapidly.
-Information from the decline curve above is summarized in Table 1 in the right column.
+Information from the decline curve above is summarized in Table 1 on this page.

 Other Variables that Change Royalties

 Other variables can cause a change in the amount of royalties paid on a well.
-The price of natural gas has taken wild swings over the past several years, moving from a high monthly average of $11.00 down to a low approaching $2.00 (see graph in the right column).
+The price of natural gas has taken wild swings over the past several years, moving from a high monthly average of $11.00 down to a low approaching $2.00 (see graph on this page).
 Changes in the price of gas will significantly modify royalty payments.

-As more and more wells are drilled the only thing that can remove the downward pressure on natural gas prices is an enormous increase in natural gas use.
+As more and more wells are drilled, the only thing that can remove the downward pressure on natural gas prices is an enormous increase in natural gas use or export.
 This could happen.
-Natural gas currently has a cost advantage over oil and oil-derived fuels for electricity generation and as a vehicle fuel.
-Utilities are starting to convert power plants to natural gas and some companies that own vehicle fleets are starting to invest in natural gas vehicles and fueling stations.
+The federal government has approved a number of natural gas export terminals.
+Natural gas currently has a cost advantage over oil-derived fuels in vehicles.
+Utilities are starting to convert power plants from oil and coal to natural gas.
+These new uses of natural gas are occurring but not spreading rapidly.